ivangeorgiev/databricks_functional_testing/README.md

-# Functional Testing for Databricks notebooks
+# Functional testing for databricks notebooks

 To be able to test a notebook, it needs to be testable.
 A simple way to achieve this is to pass parameters which define input and output of the notebook.
 To execute the test cases and perform assertions, a separate notebook can be used.